 There are both selective and non-selective post-emergent herbicides.
 The latter will kill everything, including the good grass that you wish to keep.
 An example is glyphosate (brand name, Roundup).
 When might you want to use such a product?

-Let's assume, though, that your lawn is not in such dire straits.
-In this case, what you'll want is a selective post-emergent herbicide.
-The question then becomes, Which one?
-When you've answered that question, the next one will be, How do I use it?
-I answer these questions below.
+Let's assume, though, that your lawn is not in such bad shape that you will want to get rid of it entirely and start all over.
+In this case, what you will want is a selective post-emergent herbicide.
+"Selective" means that it will not kill everything that comes across its path, just targeted plants.
+The question then becomes, Which one should you buy?
+When you have answered that question, the next one will be, How do you use it?
+These questions will be answered below.

 Best Crabgrass Killer in the Post-Emergent Group

-The consensus seems to be that Drive XLR8 (active ingredient, quinclorac) is the best crabgrass killer among the post-emergent herbicides.
-Buckeye Turf (Ohio State University) is among the chorus of voices singing its praises.
+The consensus is that Drive XLR8 (active ingredient, quinclorac) is the best crabgrass killer among the post-emergent herbicides.

-The University of Arkansas (see link under Sources below) also lists it, along with some of the other best choices, which include Dimension and Echelon.
+The University of Arkansas lists it among the best choices, which also include Dimension and Echelon.

 So you should run out and buy some Drive XLR8, right?
-Unfortunately, it's not that easy.
-In states such as Connecticut (CT), Drive XLR8 is listed as a restricted-use herbicide.
-That means only licensed professionals can buy it (although it would not surprise me if some people try to get around the restriction through online purchases).
+Unfortunately, it is not that easy.
+In states in the U.S. such as Connecticut, Drive XLR8 is listed as a restricted-use herbicide.
+That means only licensed professionals can buy it (although it should not surprise us that some people try to get around the restriction through online purchases).

 So now what?
-Well, you could hire a licensed lawn care company to do the job for you.
-Alternatively, you could take your chances with one of the consumer-grade products.
-I tested two of them, with approximately equal (and tolerably successful) results:
+Well, you could hire a licensed lawn care company to do the job for you, since they would have access to Drive XLR8.
+Alternatively, you could take your chances with one of the so-called "consumer-grade" products.
+This means that they are not quite as strong, but that the average person can buy them easily, since home improvement stores commonly sell them.
+The author tested two of them, with about equal (and fairly successful) results:

 How to Use Post-Emergent Crabgrass Killers

-Firstly, you'll find that each particular product that you look at in this group is intended for use only on particular types of grass.
-Read the label instructions to see if it's meant for your type of lawn.
+Firstly, you will find that each particular product that you look at in this group is intended for use only on particular types of grass.
+Read the label instructions to see if it is meant for your type of lawn.
 Otherwise, you could end up harming the good grass in your lawn.

-In fact, the injunction to follow label instructions carefully pertains to the whole process of applying a post-emergent crabgrass killer.
-But here's some advice that generally applies when using these products:
+In fact, the advice to follow label instructions carefully pertains to the whole process of applying a post-emergent crabgrass killer.
+But here is some advice that generally applies when using these products:

 - As with pre-emergents, timing is critical.
 They work best on young, actively growing crabgrass plants.
-That typically means a portion of the June-July period.
+That usually means a portion of the June-July period.

-- Prior to application, water lawn (if soil is dry) and mow (if lawn grass is high)
+- Prior to application, water the lawn (if the soil is dry) and mow (if your lawn grass is high).

-- Apply only if no rain is in the forecast for next 24 hours
+- Apply only if no rain is in the forecast for the next 24 hours.

-- Wait at least 2 days before mowing after applying
+- Wait at least two days before mowing after applying.

-Want to avoid all this hassle?
-Well, there's still some work involved, but, as I said above, the best method to control crabgrass is to prevent it from rearing its ugly head to begin with.
-Pre-emergent herbicides will help you accomplish that.
-But on a more fundamental level, you need to ensure that your lawn grass is healthy enough to crowd out crabgrass.
-In addition to watering properly and providing good drainage, focus on:
+Want to avoid all of this hassle?
+Well, there is still some work involved, but, again, the best method to control crabgrass is to prevent it from coming up to begin with.
+Pre-emergent herbicides will help you achieve that.
+But on a more basic level, you need to keep lawn grass healthy enough to crowd out crabgrass by fertilizing it properly and removing large thatch buildups.